CarlosALiGom/CityWeatherMapp/README.md

 ## Introduction

-This repository contains the Universal Plastic Test Web App, developed as part of the application process for the Front End Developer role at Universal Plastic.
+This repository contains my City Weather Mapp Web App.
 The app is designed to demonstrate proficiency in React and Tailwind CSS by implementing two main screens: the Area Selector and Weather City.

 The project involves creating interactive components, integrating with external APIs for weather data, and utilizing mapping libraries to display locations effectively.